maxjappert/mcts_carcassonne/README.md

-# Monte-Carlo Tree Search on Carcassonne
+# Monte-Carlo Tree Search for Carcassonne

 This repository contains the code for my Bachelor's thesis, which involves implementing variations of the Monte Carlo tree search framework for the board game Carcassonne.
 The program additionally allows for playing the game via console inputs.
-With the argument `-h` the syntax for passing the introduced variables is printed to console.
+The following arguments can be passed

 All random actions can be reproduced for each player separately by passing a random seed as an argument.
 Additionally, the deck can be reproduced by the same means.